hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `configuration_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.
 Changing this forces a new resource to be created.

 * `order` - (Optional) Specifies the order in which the packages have to be installed.
-Possible values are between `0` and `2,147,483,647`.
+Possible values are between `0` and `2147483647`.
+Defaults to `0`.
 Changing this forces a new resource to be created.

 * `tag` - (Optional) Specifies a passthrough value for more generic context.
 This field can be any valid `string` value.
 Changing this forces a new resource to be created.